aws/karpenter-provider-aws/designs/metrics.md

 ### Measurement Definitions

-**Pod Startup Latency:** Measures the time in seconds from the pod being created until the pod is running.
+**Pod Startup Latency:** Measures the time in seconds from the pod being created until the pod is ready.

 **Node Termination Latency:** Measures the time from an initial node termination request until the node object is deleted.
 This differs from the termination controller latency since multiple reconciles may be required to terminate the